Unbeaten no more, Patriots fall to Jackson and Ravens 37-20

 NOTEWORTHY

-New England fell to 8-2 vs. Ravens in regular season (Brady is 6-2). … Baltimore is 10-2 after a bye under coach John Harbaugh, who took over in 2008. … Ravens are 68-24 at home under Harbaugh, including 21-4 in November. … Patriots rookie WR N’Keal Harry was inactive after coming off IR (ankle) and being added to 53-man roster Saturday.
+New England fell to 8-2 vs. Ravens in regular season (Brady is 6-2). … Baltimore is 10-2 after a bye under Harbaugh, who took over in 2008. … Ravens are 68-24 at home under Harbaugh, including 21-4 in November. … Patriots rookie WR N’Keal Harry was inactive after coming off IR (ankle) and being added to 53-man roster Saturday.

 UP NEXT